sphinx-labs/sphinx/README.md

 # Sphinx: DevOps for Deployments

-TODO(md): document the label?

 Sphinx automates the smart contract deployment process by funding, executing, and verifying deployments on your behalf.

 > Sphinx is not audited yet, so you should **always** check that your deployments were executed correctly.

 ## Key features:

-TODO(md): update this bullet point and related language in the docs.
-* **Fully compatible with Forge Scripts**: You integrate Sphinx with minimal changes to your existing Forge scripts.
+* **Compatible with Forge Scripts**: You can integrate Sphinx with minimal changes to your existing Forge scripts.

 * **Gasless deployments**: You don't need to worry about securing a funded private key or getting native gas tokens on any chain.
 Instead, simply maintain a balance of USDC on a single chain to fund deployments across all chains.